darroyolpz/Fan-Scraping-Optimization/README.md

-# BO-Fan-Selection
+# BO Fan Selection

-Code for scraping and using the web-service
+Code for scraping and selecting the fans using the web-service oh Ziehl.